 Superior Energy Services Announces Further Extension Of Expiration Time For Exchange Offer And Consent Solicitation For Senior Notes Of SESI, L.L.C.

-The Expiration Time of the Exchange Offer has been further extended from 5:00 p.m., New York City time, on February 18, 2020, to 5:00 p.m., New York City time, on February 19, 2020.
-The settlement date for the Exchange Offer will occur promptly after the Expiration Time and is expected to occur no later than the second business day after the Expiration Time.
+The Expiration Time of the Exchange Offer has been further extended from 5:00 p.m., New York City time, on February 19, 2020, to 5:00 p.m., New York City time, on February 21, 2020.
+The settlement date for the Exchange Offer will occur promptly after the Expiration Time and is expected to occur on February 24, 2020.

 Except as described in this press release, all other terms of the Exchange Offer and Consent Solicitation remain unchanged.